 Owen’s Corning (OC) 30-year architectural / dimensional / laminate shingles cost $30.95 per bundle.
 The 3-tab shingle is $27.95 per bundle.
 Some special color options in 30 year architectural shingles go for about $34.23.

 Do note that Home Depot and Lowe’s carry different brands, and OC shingles are typically slightly less expensive than GAF / ELK shingles.
-Also do understand that prices are on per-bundle basis, where as roofs are measured using roofing squares, so you actually need three bundle to install one sq. of roofing, before waste.
+Also, do understand that prices are on per-bundle basis, where as roofs are measured using roofing squares, so you actually need three bundles to install one sq. of roofing, before waste.
 Therefore, Lowe’s sells one square of 30 year arch. shingles for about $93.

 This is a very good question and I will give you my opinion on this, along with roofing manufacturers’ and suppliers’ reasoning.

-Basic premise here is that oil prices went up to and above $100 / barrel levels once again, just like back in 2008, and since asphalt shingles are made with asphalt ( right – eh
+The basic premise here is that oil prices went up to and above $100 / barrel levels once again, just like back in 2008, and since asphalt shingles are made with asphalt ( right – eh 🙂 ), which is an oil refining by-product, the cost to manufacture them also went up.
+Additionally, transportation costs are up due to higher gasoline / diesel prices.

-…Due to the natural disasters around the country the demand for roofing materials has now increased 30% as of May 23rd, and will continue to raise throughout the rest of the year, as well as the increase in oil, fuel and to cover the delivery charge…
+…Due to the natural disasters around the country the demand for roofing materials has now increased 30% as of May 23rd, and will continue to rise throughout the rest of the year, as well as the increase in oil, fuel and to cover the delivery charge…

 Is it really so?
-While these are somewhat valid reasons – the truth is, tornadoes ravage the south and mid-west every year, as well as hail storms, etc. Therefore the reason for roofing prices spike due to “increased demand for roofing materials”, sounds fishy at best.
+While these are somewhat valid reasons – the truth is, tornadoes ravage the south and midwest every year, as well as hail storms, etc. Therefore the reason for roofing prices spike due to “increased demand for roofing materials”, sounds fishy at best.
 Spike in oil prices?
 Well – read below.

-Back in 2008, when oil prices went up to $140 / barrel, and US and world economy tanked soon after, roofing prices went up from about $65 per square to about $75-80 (based on 30 year architectural shingles).
-After US economic crisis hit hard and homeowners were more concerned with paying mortgages and bills, roofing prices could have come down a bit, and yet they stayed at $72-75 levels until spring price hikes.
+Back in 2008, when oil prices went up to $140 / barrel, and the US and world economy tanked soon after, roofing prices went up from about $65 per square to about $75-80 (based on 30 year architectural shingles).
+After the US economic crisis hit hard and homeowners were more concerned with paying mortgages and bills, roofing prices could have come down a bit, and yet they stayed at $72-75 levels, until spring price hikes.
 By November 2010 they were at $84 / square levels.

 However at the same time, oil prices dropped into $40-50 / barrel territory, so leaving all things the same, asphalt shingles prices had to go back to $65 / square levels, but they never did.
 For us, our PVC roofing supplier also had a dramatic increase in their flat roofing prices – about 10% if I recall correctly.
-Well – the thing is, while asphalt shingles do use oil in manufacturing process, PVC roofing uses no petroleum products at all!
-PVC is made of rock salt and natural gas, so the price increase from IB roofs, was a bit of a shocker to me, especially as the economy was dropping like a rock.
+Well – the thing is, while asphalt shingles do use oil in the manufacturing process, PVC roofing uses no petroleum products at all!
+PVC is made of rock salt and natural gas, so the price increase from IB Roofs, was a bit of a shocker to me, especially as the economy was dropping like a rock.

-So here is the thing – all manufacturers use special circumstances such as $140 oil, to jack up the prices, and their customers get accustomed to higher materials costs.
+So here is the thing – all manufacturers use special circumstances such as $140/barrel of oil, to jack up the prices, and their customers get accustomed to higher materials costs.
 Once the hype is over, no manufacturer will drop prices, unless they have to, such as was the case in the fall of 2008, when roofing sales went down 20-30%.

 To me, it is all one big scam, and unless national media jumps on this story, things will never change.